Cold & Flu Season for Medically Complex Families: 5 Systems That Actually Help

 Include:

-✍️ Pro Tip: save it in Notes so you can edit + send in 15 seconds.
+✍️ Pro Tip: Save it in Notes so you can edit and send in 15 seconds.
 This is caregiver support during cold and flu season that actually reduces overwhelm.

 System 3: The 10-Minute Sick Day Reset